microsoft/PowerPlatformConnectors/certified-connectors/Azure Communication Services Email/README.md

 ## Obtaining Credentials

 You can create a new connection using an [Azure Communication Services resource connection string](https://docs.microsoft.com/en-us/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp#access-your-connection-strings-and-service-endpoints).

+## Known Issues and Limitations
+Does not support Service principal (Azure AD application) Authentication at this time.

 ## Deployment Instructions